-- Expertise.
-Mayo Clinic reproductive endocrinologists and male fertility experts are fellowship trained and are leaders in their field.
-They will directly work with you to improve your chances for fertility and successful conception — whether by medication, surgery, in vitro fertilization (IVF) or another method.
+- Male infertility is complex, and each case is unique.
+Mayo Clinic reproductive endocrinologists and male fertility experts are fellowship trained and work with hundreds of people every year to help them begin or expand their families.
+They will work directly with you to improve your chances for fertility and successful conception — whether by medication, surgery, in vitro fertilization or another method.

-- Team approach.
-A compassionate team of experts can assess your conditions and your partner's and help you decide on a treatment plan that best fits your needs and preferences.
+- A multidisciplinary team of experts in reproductive specialties can assess your conditions and your partner's and help you decide on a treatment plan that best fits your needs and preferences.

-- Evidence-based approach to treatment.
+- Our mission to find and share better medical expertise means close contact with people working to discover better methods to diagnose and treat male infertility.
 The Mayo Clinic team actively assesses and incorporates the latest evidence regarding fertility to give you the best outcomes with the least unnecessary testing and delay.

 - Cutting-edge technology.
-Mayo Clinic offers the latest in traditional and robotic microsurgical techniques including varicocelectomy, vasectomy reversal, and sperm retrieval.
+Mayo Clinic offers the latest in surgical techniques, including varicocelectomy, vasectomy reversal and sperm retrieval.

 Mayo Clinic: Answers you can trust